Skip to content

 How to Use It

-Create a OneNote section using the structure below and name it something like tmplNewTech.
+Create a OneNote section using the structure below and name it so you can recognize it as a template.
 Copy this section each time you onboard a new technology, or once for each technology your team already maintains.

 • Encourage consistency: everyone places notes in the right section.